THIS ARTICLE SUMMARISES PROGRESS IN 2012

 The authors concluded that children with CF who fail to eradicate after initial antibiotic treatment are at higher risk of subsequent exacerbation, suggesting clinical benefit to successful early eradication of Pa infection.

-Dr Nicole Mayer-Hamblett (figure 9) is a biostatistician and research associate professor in Seattle Children’s Hospital.
+Dr Nicole Mayer-Hamblett (fig. 16) is a biostatistician and research associate professor in Seattle Children’s Hospital.
 She is Co-Director of Biostatistics at the Cystic Fibrosis Therapeutics Development network Coordinating Center.
 She is involved design and analysis of clinical trials and in the development of new outcome measures for CF in particular the validation of biomarkers to enable early evaluation of new therapies.

 Mott LS, Park J, Murray CP, Gangell CL, de Klerk NH, Robinson PJ, Robertson CF, Ranganathan SC, Sly PD, Stick SM.
 AREST CF. Progression of early structural lung disease in young children with cystic fibrosis assessed using CT.
 Thorax 2012; 67:509-516.[PubMed]